Apply for a UConn IDEA Grant

 Preparing a Budget

-A UConn IDEA Grant may award funding up to $5,000 per project for the expenses of carrying out approved work.
+A UConn IDEA Grant may award funding up to $6,000 per project for the expenses of carrying out approved work.
 When preparing your budget, you should concentrate on identifying expenses directly associated with your proposed UConn IDEA Grant project.
-Project expenses do not include the normal expenses of being a student, such as course tuition and fees, room and board costs, and personal expenses.

 Spending time carefully and thoughtfully planning your expenses demonstrates to the selection committee that you are taking your project and your application seriously.
 Careful planning will also help ensure you will have enough funds to complete your project, minimizing the risk of coming up short.